kaosfere/msfs-toolbar-nohandle/README.md

 I think most folks in the modding community have a basic understanding of the MSFS filesystem, but it pays to have a little more than a basic understanding, so here's a crash course.

 The basic unit of content is a "package".
-There are the directories that live on your `Community` folder, or the `Official` one.
+There are the directories that live in your `Community` folder, or the `Official` one.
 Each package has at its top level two files, a `layout.json`, and a `manifest.json`, and a collection of directories under it.
 If you're familiar with the FSX or P3D directory structure you may recognize some of these, especially `SimObjects`.

 When the game starts it builds a virtual filesystem (VFS) by reading everything in the `Official` packages.
 It then reads the packages in `Community` in alphabetical order by directory name.
 For every package it reads the `layout.json` to learn about the contents of the package and adds every file named in there to its VFS.
 It essentially "layers" the packages on top of one another in the order it reads them.
 A file in a given package later in the order will overwrite a file in the same location in an earlier package.

 The main thing to note here is that is unnecessary to include "extra" files that you don't use in a mod.
-You only need to package the ones you modify and add, and leave the rest alone.
+You only need to package the ones you modify or add, and leave the rest alone.

 (There's also some confusion in places about what the metadata files in a package should look like.
 For a side note on that, have a look at [this additional document](package_metadata.md))